-Use page 5 of the NEA Teacher Leadership Competencies Booklet (see Resources section) to identify the core belief/theme that resonates with you.
+■ Use page 5 of the NEA Teacher Leadership Competencies Booklet (see resource section) to identify the Core Belief/Theme that resonates with you.

 Middle Circle: Context

 Synthesize the information you gathered in Part 1.
 You may include any other relevant contextual information to guide your thinking and recording for the middle circle: